Experience Somatic Psychotherapy forMind–Body Healing

 Somatic psychotherapy is a type of therapy that understands that our emotions and mental experiences are connected to our bodies.
 You might not notice this until you see how your body keeps track of feelings.

 Things like trauma, ongoing stress, and unresolved emotions can show up in physical ways, affecting how we stand, breathe, and how our nervous system reacts.
-These issues can cause physical pain and feelings of being overwhelmed.

 This type of therapy looks at both the body and the mind, helping people to let go of tension, manage their emotions, and feel safe again.
-It is especially helpful for those who feel stuck, have trouble talking about their trauma, or are dealing with ongoing stress, anxiety, or grief.

 How trauma lives in the body